 And she’s a great kid.
 She does well in school, has lots of after school activities and hangs out with a good group of friends.
 My issues with her revolve around the fact that she doesn’t get enough sleep and that her mess has invaded the whole house.

 Today I have a childhood friend coming over for dinner.
 It’s probably one of the first times she’s been to our house.
 “Emily’s” junk is all over our house and I had a fit.
 So she cleaned up some of her mess and then ran to a party.
 My husband and I just picked up all the rest of her stuff and threw it in her room.
-I know that that doesn’t constitute setting limits.
+I know that that doesn’t constitute setting limits with teens.
 Perhaps if I’d set limits when she was younger, the house wouldn’t look like a cyclone hit it.
 And then I wouldn’t have freaked out like I did.